 - External – External factors are the characteristics a person is not born with and has the power to change, although they are frequently heavily influenced by surrounding people.
 Examples include personal interests, education, appearance, citizenship, familial status, relationship status, socioeconomic status, and religious beliefs.

 - Organizational – These are the distinguishing elements between people within the work environment, like job function, management status, department, seniority, and pay.

 - Worldview – Another aspect that can change with time, worldview diversity defines the overall way we choose to see the world and the metaphorical lens that colors our experiences.
 Examples include political affiliation and innate moral compass.

-A diverse work environment on its own doesn’t do much other than fill a quota—it isn’t until these different voices and viewpoints are truly heard that an organization reaps the benefits that come with inclusivity.
+A diverse workforce or work environment on its own doesn't do much other than fill a quota-it isn't until these different voices and viewpoints are truly heard that an organization reaps the benefits that come with inclusivity.